 Commissions – Usually Pro, Sometimes Con

 The idea that working directly with the listing agent is often driven by the buyer’s sense that they will save money in the process.
 That assumption is a bit flawed to begin with because aside from commissions, negotiations can have a huge effect on price.
 Commissions don’t exist in a vacuum, they are only one factor in how you make out financially in the deal (more on that later).
 Usually, the buyer assumes that the listing agent will cut their commission, leading to a better deal for the buyer.
-If you aren’t familiar with how commissions work and how they are negotiated, check out my article on understanding real estate commissions and then hop back over here.
+If you are not familiar with how commissions work and how they are negotiated, check out my article on understanding real estate commissions and then hop back over here.
 The assumption of a reduced commission is not always accurate, and even when there is a reduced commission, it doesn’t always benefit the buyer in the big picture.
 That’s especially true since the commission is negotiated between the agent and the seller and is taken from the seller’s proceeds.

 As a listing agent, whenever I face a potential dual agency scenario, I do not push for or advocate representing both sides.
 In fact, I usually suggest to the buyer that although they can work with me, if they have an experienced and trustworthy agent they already know, that they are welcome to submit their offer through them.
 I don’t typically adjust my commission percentage when I am representing both sides.
 Doing so would offer an undisclosed and unfair advantage to one buyer over another (eg. if a buyer I was representing on my listing offered $800,000 and another buyer with their own agent offered the same amount, the seller would net more from the buyer I was representing).
 The “variable rate commission” is a potential pro for you as a buyer, but also creates some real ethical concerns if the variable commission was not agreed to in advance and disclosed to other potential buyers.
 In scenarios where the commission is reduced and there are competing offers, this can sometimes tilt the deal in the favor of the buyer represented by the listing agent.
 Before you get too excited by that potential pro, let’s cover some other pros and cons of dual agency.